Editing SDK docs

 positionUsage examples are sorted from lowest to highest based on the position value.
 Usage examples that share a position value will be sorted in the order they appear in the document.

-This may be particularly useful for guiding users through a specific set of instructions or a “getting started” section.
+This is particularly useful for guiding through a specific set of instructions or a “getting started” section.
 For example:

 paths: